A new era of Blue Hen football began at the University of Delaware in 2013 led by head coach Dave Brock.

 Jordy Nelson - Current NFL Green Bay Packers Wide Receiver and former All-American player at Kansas State

-Luke Kuechly - Current NFL Carolina Panthers Linebacker and candidate for NFL Defensive Rookie of the Year honors; former All-American at Boston College
+Luke Kuechly - Current NFL Carolina Panthers Linebacker and 2012 NFL Defensive Rookie of the Year honors; former All-American at Boston College

 Scott Brunner - Former Delaware All-American Quarterback and Hall of Fame Member; Former NFL Quarterback